 (…existing texts…)

 The Key Data Length field is the length of the Key Data field.
-If (#1722)management frame protection is not used, this field is 0.
+If (#1722)management frame protection was not negotiated for the current association (#7049), this field is 0.

 The Key Data field contains zero or more subelements that provide the current GTK, IGTK and BIGTK to the STA.
 The format of these subelements is shown in Figure 9-1286 (WNM Sleep Mode GTK subelement format), Figure 9-1287 (WNM Sleep Mode IGTK subelement format), and Figure 9-1288 (WNM Sleep Mode BIGTK subelement format).(#155) The subelement IDs for these subelements are defined in Table 9- 540 (Optional subelement IDs for WNM Sleep Mode parameters).
-When management frame protection is not used, the Key Data field is not present.
+When management frame protection was not negotiated for the current association (#7049), the Key Data field is not present.

 (…existing texts…)